-In situations where it is not obvious that the animal is a service animal, in accord with the provisions of the Americans with Disabilities Act (the "ADA"), University employees may ask two specific questions: (1) is the animal a service animal required because of a disability?
-(2) what work or task has the animal been trained to perform?
+In situations where it is not obvious that the animal is a service animal, in accordance with the provisions of the Americans with Disabilities Act (the "ADA"), University employees may ask two specific questions: (1) is the animal a service animal required because of a disability?
+(2) What work or task has the animal been trained to perform?
 University employees are not allowed to request any documentation for the animal, require that the animal demonstrate its task, or inquire about the nature of the person's disability.

 Students with service animals are requested to register the animal with the Office of Learning and Disability Services.
-This will help to identify and locate the service animal in the event of an emergency, and to provide any necessary assistance to the student in the event of an emergency.

-Residential students who need to bring their service animal to live on campus with them should contact the Office of Learning and Disability Services in advance of bringing the animal to live on campus.
+Residential students who need to bring their service animal to live on campus with them must contact the Office of Learning and Disability Services in advance of bringing the animal to live on campus.
 The Office of Learning and Disability Services will coordinate with the Office of Residence Life to make sure the student, the service animal, and other students/employees are properly accommodated.
 The process for bringing an animal to live in on-campus housing is outlined below.